 The Eucharist is celebrated regularly on Tuesdays and Sundays in College (see term card for details).
 Here we meet with Christ in the sacrament he instituted, and offer him our daily lives in prayer and loving service.
 If you usually receive Communion, you are welcome to do so here.
 On Tuesdays at 6.00 p.m. the Eucharist is a longer celebration, with hymns and an address by a junior member of College.
 This is sometimes followed by supper at a local pub or in Hall.

 As well as meeting for worship, we meet often for discussion, and to get to know one another better.
 Social events are usually advertised in the weekly Chapel Sheet, available in the Chapel.

 Each term there is a Chapel away-day, usually a pilgrimage to a holy place within easy travelling distance of Oxford.
 These days normally include lunch and plenty of time for conversation and fun.
 For more details, please see the Chapel Term card and contact the Chaplain to register your interest.

-The College Christian Union gathers on Wednesdays in the Chaplain’s Room c.7:15pm often on a Wednesday - contact the reps in the term card for precise details.
+The College Christian Union gathers weekly in the Chaplain’s Room c.7:15pm often on a Wednesday - contact the reps in the term card for precise details.
 This meeting includes Bible study and a time of open prayer.
 It is an open meeting and all undergraduate members of College are welcome.
-The Christian Union organises regular events in College, including the popular Library Love social every fortnight.
+The Christian Union organises regular events in College, including the popular Library Love social.
 Christian Union is usually followed by drinks in the Bar.

 Baptism and Confirmation

 If you are a current member of College and are interested in being baptised and/or confirmed in Chapel, please talk to the Chaplain as soon as possible.
 She will be delighted to discuss this with you further.
 Similarly if you are a current member of staff or one of our alumni and would like to explore having your child christened please contact the Chaplain.

 If you are a current or old member of College and would like to discuss the possibility of being married in Chapel, please contact the Chaplain.
 Further important information about marriage in Brasenose College Chapel can be found here.